Ibrahim-Rafei/flutter_clean_architecture_authentication/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is in the public domain.
+You are free to use, modify, and distribute it without any restrictions.

 ## Acknowledgments